futtta/autoptimize/readme.txt

 define('AUTOPTIMIZE_CACHEFILE_PREFIX','aggregated_');
 `

+= Can the generated JS/ CSS be pre-gzipped? =

+Yes, but this is off by default.
+You can enable this by passing ´true´ to ´autoptimize_filter_cache_create_static_gzip´.
+You'll obviously still have to configure your webserver to use these files instead of the non-gzipped ones to avoid the overhead of on-the-fly compression.

 = Where can I report an error? =

 You can report problems on the [wordpress.org support forum](http://wordpress.org/support/plugin/autoptimize).
 If you are 100% sure this your problem cannot be solved using Autoptimize configuration and that you in fact discovered a bug in the code, you can [create an issue on GitHub](https://github.com/futtta/autoptimize/issues).